golpilolz/drupal4-docker/Readme.md

 :warning: DO NOT USE FOR PRODUCTION SITE :warning:
-Drupal 4 is an old and unmaintained version with many security holes
+Drupal 4 is an old and unmaintained version with many security breaches
 Installed packages are also unmaintained versions
 :warning: DO NOT USE FOR PRODUCTION SITE :warning:

 ## Init project

-Create rootfs.tar.xz with .docker/mkimage.sh
-Copy rootfs.tar.xz in .docker/rootfs.tar.xz
 Copy .env.dist to .env and edit it
 Build and up docker image